jfhbrook/tfmod/README.md

   - do after publish is working, since that's the main functionality and the APIs should have solidified by then
   - do them for bash too
+- [ ] config
+  - needs so far kinda sorted by `gh` config
+    - git prefer https or ssh
+    - git prefer main branch
+  - but can at least show the `gh` config, yeah?
 - [ ] login
   - log github cli login status
   - open <https://registry.terraform.io/sign-in>